vtex/react-hook-form-jsonschema/README.md

 }
 ```

-And suppose you want to create a form field for the firstName field, simply use the useInput() hook for this and then render the form using react
+And suppose you want to create a form field for the `firstName` field, simply use the `useInput()` hook and render the form using react:

 ```JSX
 function FirstNameField(props) {